-Do you want to modernize your training?
-Then you should go with the trend and rely on digital learning methods such as microlearning.
-In this article, you will learn how to get started and how to convince your customers of digital learning with modern methods!
+Would you like to design your training in a modern way?
+Then you should keep up with the trend and rely on digital learning methods like microlearning.
+In the article, you will learn how to get started and how you can convince your customers of digital learning with modern methods!

-The continuing education industry is in a constant state of change.
+The continuing education industry is constantly evolving.
 The demand for training and coaching is also growing, but the time for such measures is often limited.
-However, there is a solution: Instead of relying on comprehensive in-person seminars, online offerings are becoming increasingly popular.
-Digital learning is increasingly becoming a mandatory offering for modern continuing education.
-Nevertheless, many trainers and coaches are still hesitant about the supposedly complex topic of “digital learning.”
-In the following, we will show you, based on microlearning, how simple the use of modern learning methods can be!
+However, there is relief: Instead of relying on comprehensive in-person seminars, online offerings are becoming increasingly popular.
+Digital learning is increasingly becoming a mandatory requirement for modern further education.
+Still, many trainers and coaches are hesitant about the supposedly complex topic of “digital learning.”
+Below, we will demonstrate how easy it can be to use modern learning methods using microlearning!

-In continuing education, modern learning methods have been gaining popularity for several years.
+Modern learning methods have been gaining popularity in continuing education for several years.
 This trend is supported by the study results of the Trend Monitor 2018/2019.
-The mmb Institute has been extensively engaged with digital learning and what aspects define modern learning.
+The mmb Institute has been extensively dealing with digital learning for years and what aspects define modern learning.

 The study shows that particularly